Curriculum-based Sample Efficient Reinforcement Learning for Robust Stabilization of a Quadrotor: Curriculum Learning Methodology

-To evaluate the sample efficiency and convergence time of RL training, number of time steps and wall-clock time required to achieve the target task are used as metrics.
-The proposed curriculum learning is compared against a baseline policy trained in a single stage.
-The evaluation focuses on the ability of the curriculum-trained policy to meet the final task objectives with reduced training time and enhanced sample efficiency.
+A pictorial illustration of the three-stage curriculum is presented in Fig. \ref{fig:cl_graph}.
+To evaluate the gains in sample efficiency and convergence time of the proposed curriculum learning against the baseline of one-stage training, the number of time steps and wall-clock time required to achieve the target task are used as metrics in Section \ref{sec:training}.
+The evaluation focuses on showcasing the ability of the curriculum-trained policy to achieve the learning objective while yielding significant reduction in training time and enhanced sample efficiency.